 - Other regulatory regimes in the government contracting, energy, and financial services sectors

-He provides clients effective and pragmatic advocacy drawn from nearly two decades of experience advocating before the US Department of Justice (DOJ), the US Securities and Exchange Commission (SEC), the US Treasury Department, the US Department of State, and various congressional committees.
+He provides clients effective and pragmatic advocacy drawn from nearly two decades of experience advocating before the US Department of Justice (DOJ), the US Treasury Department’s Office of Foreign Assets Control (OFAC), the US Department of Commerce’s Bureau of Industry and Security (BIS), the US State Department, and various congressional committees.

 Complementing his government-facing investigations practice, Mr. Volkman regularly counsels financial institutions, institutional investors, and fintech companies on these issues in the context of cross-border M&A and capital markets transactions.